GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion_TemperatureDependentVolumetricHeatCapacity/Example.rst

 **Feedback on this example**

-This concludes the example of a non-linear thermal diffusion problem around a wellbore.
+This concludes the example of a non-linear thermal diffusion problem around a wellbore due to temperature dependent volumetric heat capacity of rock.
 For any feedback on this example, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOS-DEV/GEOS/issues>`_.